 We designed COLT’s curriculum to create employable outdoor leaders.
 Every year we offer some successful COLT graduates a spot in Strathcona Park Lodge’s Practicum, an on the job training program for outdoor educators.
-It’s excellent, real world, job experience and a great way to join the staff at Strathcona, one of Canada’s busiest and best outdoor education centres.
+It’s excellent, real world, job experience and a great way to join the staff at Strathcona, one of Canada’s busiest outdoor education centres.
 You will meet many college program graduates working at Strathcona.
 Plus COLT graduates work all over the outdoor industry.

 Strathcona Park Lodge is COLT’s base.
-The employees that call the Lodge home are welcoming and inspiring.
+The employees that call the lodge home are welcoming and inspiring.
 They will be your friends and mentors.
 Living with other outdoor guides provides guidance and networking opportunities, which help with breaking into the professional outdoor scene.

 You will spend three months living and learning with your COLT colleagues.
-It’s intimate and incredibly valuable, forcing you to develop leadership, group dynamics and group management skills in a real-world setting.
+It’s intimate and incredibly valuable, forcing you to develop leadership, group dynamics, and group management skills in a real-world setting.

 COLT is not about being guided.
 It’s about learning how to do it yourself.
 Our instructors are there to teach and to keep you safe, but also to let you make mistakes and, more importantly, help you learn from them.
-As the course progresses, students will progressively take on more leadership responsibilities until they are ready to start leading their trips.
+As the course progresses, students will take on more leadership responsibilities until they are ready to start leading their own trips.

-We reinforce regular oral feedback throughout the course with a written evaluation and interview with the COLT director at the middle and end of the semester.
+We reinforce regular oral feedback throughout the course, with a written evaluation and interview with the COLT director at the middle and end of the semester.